EpistasisLab/KRAGEN/readme.md

 `git clone https://github.com/EpistasisLab/KRAGEN.git`

 Rename the .env.sample to .env and enter in your OpenAI API Key.

-#### 3. Run docker workflow and prime the Weaviate database

-Update the WEAVIATE_URL IP address to the IP address where the Weaviate Database will be hosted (for a local setup, enter your local IP address).
-For example: http://192.168.1.49:8080.
-Assuming **192.168.1.49** is your local IP address and port **8080** is the port where Weaviate is hosted.
+Copy the .env.sample file as .env (`cp .env.sample .env`) and update the following variables:
+**OPENAI_API_KEY**: Set this to your own openai api key, for instructions on how to obtain a key, see the [OpenAI documentation](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
+**WEAVIATE_URL**: Set this to your local ip address and port 8080, for example. http://192.168.1.49:8080
     **NOTE:** Weaviate can be run locally or hosted on a server.
 The `docker-compose-weaviate.yml` file is provided for convenience.
 However, other setups can also work with KRAGEN.
 For complete instructions on how to deploy a Weaviate Vector Database, please see the [Weaviate Documentation](https://weaviate.io/developers/weaviate/installation/docker-compose#starter-docker-compose-file)

+#### 3. Run docker workflow and prime the Weaviate database

 You will run the `setup` command targeting your data (we are using test.csv as an example).
 This will go through multiple steps ensuring that your knowledge graph data dump is properly formatted, vectorized, and uploaded to your local Weaviate Dockerized server.

 `docker-compose run kragen setup test.csv`